jonas-grgt/bob/README.md

 ## Why Bob?

-Bob serves as a lightweight alternative to Lombok's `@Builder` annotation.
+Bob serves as a lightweight alternative to Lombok's `@Builder` annotation with additional features such as the ability to create Step Builders.
-Its retention policy is `SOURCE`, ensuring it won't clutter your bytecode.
-Bob generates a builder in the form of pure Java source code.

 ## Installation
 ### Maven